peppahjackk/covid-smash/README.md

 * form error states
 * add past results view
 * add user results
-* lock submit if not logged in/bounce to login
 * shrink sidebar, add as mobile modal? or overlay icon to jump down

 ## Project setup